drakejin/pi-email-transmission/README.md

 # To do list

-  1. Make this project Available
+  1. Make this project Available until 1.0.0v
   2. Make Transmission API using web controller.

-# pi-imap-transmission
+# pi-email-transmission[PET]

  - This program needs to set up two serivce.
 Email service and Transmission's Web Controller
- - It will be make cool if you download any files on Raspberry-pi transmission
+ - It will be make cool if you download any files on Raspberry-pi through transmission
  - This program's all about feature depend on Email service and Transmission.
  - Simply say about this.
-It just connection Email service and transmission web controller
+It just connect Email service and transmission web controller

 # Motivate